firatozdemir/LwfSeg-AeiSeg/README.md

 Class-incremental learning for segmentation in a lifelong learning scenario.
 The code here implements the work proposed by Ozdemir et. al. on class-incremental learning for segmentation ([pre-print](https://arxiv.org/abs/1811.04634), [journal](https://doi.org/10.1007/s11548-019-01984-4)).
 Currently, the workflow is being refactored to benefit from TF 1.12 (mainly migration to tensorflow.keras).
-Please report any issues/bugs.
+Please feel free to report any issues/bugs.

 ## Prerequisites